volarjs/vscode-typescript-web/README.md

 # TypeScript IntelliSense for Web

-> TypeScript Support for Vue + Svelte + Angular + MDX on Web IDE based on [Volar.js](https://volarjs.github.io/)
+> TypeScript + Vue + Astro Support on Web IDE based on [Volar.js](https://volarjs.github.io/)

 ## Why?

 - VSCode's built-in TypeScript extension does not support across files type-check and IntelliSense on Web IDE (github.dev), this extension implements that.

 - Since the node_modules cannot be installed by opening the project through github.dev, type hints is almost completely lost.
-This extension will download the missing node_modules `.d.ts` file from CDN, and the experience is theoretically consistent with the local IDE.
+This extension will download the missing node_modules `.d.ts` file from CDN, and the experience is theoretically consistent with TypeScript Playground.

 ### ⚠️ Note